 Some miles distant, a high-powered laser was sintering powdered titanium into an exact replica of his missing vertebra.
 Later, Minghao received the world’s first 3D-printed vertebra replacement, complete with miniscule pores to allow bone to properly fuse the implant with his spine.
 While there will be extensive rehabilitation and therapy, Minghao will be able to walk again.

-As an advanced center for spinal care and restoration, we’re always interested in how technology is continuing to shape the world especially orthopedics.
-And considering the first 3D-printed object was a cup – quite an inauspicious beginning for a mechanical miracle that would be used to print guns, transmissions, chess pieces and so much more – it’s easy to see how such technology could be extremely beneficial to back and neck surgeons in Los Angeles and throughout the nation.
+-As an advanced center for spinal care and restoration, we’re always interested in how technology is continuing to shape the world especially orthopedics.
+And considering the first 3D-printed object was a cup – quite an inauspicious beginning for a mechanical miracle that would be used to print guns, transmissions, chess pieces and so much more – it’s easy to see how such technology could be extremely beneficial to spine surgeons in Los Angeles and throughout the nation.

 Interested in learning more about 3D-pringing and orthopedics?
 Here are just a few ways in which this technology can shape the future of orthopedics: